Family also suffers trauma from a personal traumatic episode

 Sophie smiled, putting aside thoughts of her mother’s prolonged illness, ‘It’s just so peaceful and normal here.
 It still feels more like home than anywhere else.’

 They took their cups of tea to the dining room, and Bea sat on her sheepskin-covered chair which faced the window.
 Sophie remembered Bea explaining how she loved the views from this chair and usually sat there when inside.
-Sophie sat to the side, where Bea could read Sophie’s lips, and they both could watch the barges carrying everything from gas cylinders to recycled asphalt, and shipping containers as they chuntered by on the Albert canal.
+She sat to the side, where Bea could read her lips, and they both could watch the barges carrying everything from gas cylinders to recycled asphalt, and shipping containers as they chuntered by on the Albert canal.

 ‘This carpet-covered dining table knows so many family secrets!’

 Sophie wondered why the Dutch used thick, soft carpets as tablecloths.
 Probably to soften some very hard truths spoken across their tables.

 The women sat in silence for a few moments before Bea asked, ‘Do you have any plans for this holiday?’